 Silvermouse reported that, for their own channel, views from Australia gave them an average CPM of USD 6.15 over a one-year period.

 But remember, CPM isn’t the same as RPM – which is revenue per thousand views.
 That’s how much you’ll actually earn, which is only a fraction of the total – YouTube keeps the rest for itself.
 It’s been reported that the split is 45% to YouTube and 55% to creators.⁸

 AdSense is Google’s platform for advertising, and it’s the platform through which you actually get paid.
 It doesn’t just do YouTube – it handles Google ads in other places too.

-Specifically designed for YouTube, Google Preferred is a programme for advertisers rather than content creators.
+Specifically designed for YouTube, Google Preferred is a program for advertisers rather than content creators.

 It allows advertisers a little more control over where their ads appear, so that they can target the most popular channels of all.

-It’s recently been announced that Google Preferred is going to be replaced by YouTube Select, which similarly gives advertisers more of a say in where their ads are placed¹⁴,¹⁵.
+It’s recently been announced that Google Preferred is going to be replaced by YouTube Select, which similarly gives advertisers more of a say in where their ads are placed.

 Google Preferred and YouTube Select may affect which ads appear on your channel, but if you’re making the content, they’re out of your hands.

 Getting paid by YouTube isn’t your only option when it comes to monetising your YouTube channel.
-It’s also possible to work directly with brands, who might want to sponsor your channel or a particular video, or have you review or feature their products.
+It’s also possible to do affiliate marketing, work directly with brands, who might want to sponsor your channel or a particular video, or have you review or feature their products.

 This can prove a more lucrative method – although of course you’ll probably need a professional-looking site with great metrics before you can get a foot in the door.